 It’s possible to go solo when it comes to innovation, but it is only in teams that you can really innovate to the highest level.
 As the saying goes, you may go faster alone, but you can go farther together.
 Assembling diverse and skilled teams for specific tasks will allow your organization to innovate like never before, as team members sharpen their ideas against each other’s while also gaining valuable teamwork and communication skills.
 Collaboration is one of the strongest forces in innovation, and it should be among your highest priorities to consistently promote it in your organization at all levels.

-These tenets will help you ensure that innovation isn’t an afterthought in your organization, but the engine on which it runs.
-By applying them, you will be able to soar to higher levels than ever before and open doors, both inside and outside your organization, that you didn’t even know existed.
+These principles will help you ensure that innovation isn’t an afterthought in your organization, but the very engine on which it runs.
+By applying them, you will be able to soar to higher levels than ever before.
+They will also help you open doors, both inside and outside your organization, that you didn’t even know existed.
 We hope you enjoyed this article, and we can promise you that once you really start innovating, you’ll fall in love with it.
 In fact, it’s one of the few habits where being addicted to it is actually a good thing!
 Imagine that!